shyd/STM32CubeF4/Projects/STM32446E_EVAL/Examples/DCMI/DCMI_SnapshotMode/readme.txt

 @par Example Description

-This example provides a short description of how to use the DCMI to interface with a camera module and to display in snapshot mode the picture on the LCD.
+This example provides a short description of how to use the DCMI to interface with a camera module and display in snapshot mode the picture on the LCD.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.